ALBruzos/ALBruzos.github.io/_pages/biography.md

 ## Present and future: a look full of hope

-As the next step in my career, my goal was to establish an independent research line on marine contagious cancer.
-I was successful in securing a Marie Skłodowska-Curie (MSCA) fellowship at _Université de Caen Normandie_ in France.
+As the next step in her career, she was successful in securing a Marie Skłodowska-Curie (MSCA) fellowship at _Université de Caen Normandie_ in France.
 She chose this site because of the importance of having the samples right outside the doorstep, which is essential for establishing in-depth experiments and analyses both in the laboratory and in the field.

-Nowadays, she works in France and is looking forward to the next step on her career.
+Nowadays, she works in France and is looking forward to the next step in her career.

 Alicia is a scientific woman hard working to build a career on science.
 Let's see what happens with the next lines of this biography...